-To provide an accountability framework to ensure the fiscal integrity of the District and effective oversight of the use and management of district funds to achieve the District’s Vision, Mission, Priorities, board policies, and requirements of Alberta Education.
+To provide an accountability framework to ensure the fiscal integrity of the Division and effective oversight of the use and management of Division funds.

-District funds are derived primarily from Alberta Education funding but include funds from all revenue sources including but not limited to conditional grants, public gifts and donations, sale of District owned assets, facilities rental and service charges, investments, transportation service fees, school shop customer service charges, student user fees for instructional supplies, materials and optional materials and services.
+Division Funds are derived primarily from Alberta Education funding but include funds from all revenue sources including but not limited to conditional grants, public gifts and donations, sale of Division owned assets, facilities rental and service charges, investments, transportation service fees, school shop customer service charges, student.

 Senior Officials are those individuals occupying the following positions:

 Site-Based Decision Making, sometimes called decentralized decision making, is a process of empowering those most closely affected by a decision to play a significant role in making those decisions.
 Managerial authority and accountability for financial decisions is delegated by the Superintendent of Schools to specific school/decision unit (DU) administrators for their respective school/DU budget.
 The District’s Vision, Mission, Priorities, board policies, administrative regulations and procedures establish the parameters within which all decisions must be made.

 Financial Stewardship is the careful and responsible planning and management of Division financial resources to achieve the educational objectives of the District’s Vision, Mission and Priorities on behalf of the public.
 Stewardship of financial resources begins with transparency and compliance with legislation, policies, regulations, and internal controls.

 Internal controls are the checks and balances established by the Division to provide reasonable assurance about the achievement of objectives for reliability of financial reporting, effectiveness and efficiency of operations, safeguarding of resources and assets, and compliance with applicable laws and regulations.